-Notions of music therapy go back thousands of years.
 We know about music in the pre-historic world thanks to the survival of Palaeolithic cave-paintings and flutes made of bone found in caves, dating back 35,000 years.
 What exactly did they use these instruments for?
-We might never know for sure, but we do know there are reports of music being used both in their daily lives and in healing rituals.
+We might never know for sure, but we do know that people have used music both in their daily lives and in healing rituals for a long time.
 Read along to learn about the history of music therapy, from antiquity to today.

 History of Music Therapy in the Ancient World

+Notions of music therapy go back for thousands of years.
 “The use of music to influence the human body was first mentioned in writing in Egyptian medical papyri dating back to 1500 BCE” according to Rolando Benenzon.
 Greco-Roman, Arabian, Indian, and Chinese traditions of learned medicine all include various notions of music used in a therapeutic way.
 Stories and quotes from mythological and biblical sources also provide evidence of this.
-Check out for example, the mention of what seems like music therapy in the biblical text:
+For example, the biblical text mentions the use of music in a seemingly therapeutic way:

 1 Samuel 16:14-16, 21-23: “‘It’s an evil spirit from God that’s frightening you,’ Saul’s officials told him.
 ‘Your Majesty, let us go and look for someone who is good at playing the harp.
 He can play for you whenever the evil spirit from God bothers you, and you’ll feel better.’ … David went to Saul and started working for him.
 Saul liked him so much that he put David in charge of carrying his weapons.
 Not long after this, Saul sent another message to Jesse: ‘I really like David.
 Please let him stay with me.’
 Whenever the evil spirit from God bothered Saul, David would play his harp.
 Saul would relax and feel better, and the evil spirit would go away.”